 This is a 60 minute dive (you are free to ascend at any time).
 After 55 minutes we notify the divers with our patented recall system, signaling an opportunity for them to turn off their lights for the next five minutes to experience the oceans bioluminosity, and overall dark creepiness.
 Another signal at 60 minutes and the dive is over.
 Divers slowly ascend, are unclipped and escorted to the ladder on the dive platform.
 With the divers on board, and the gear stowed for travel we head for shore.

 The trip in is always different than the one out.
 The trip to the dive site is usually quiet, apprehensive, and seems long.
 Whereas the trip back is loud, and animated with high fives, picture bragging, laughter, and is over before you know it.
 I guess it’s all the anticipation of a post-dive beer.

 This unique and extreme dive carries with it some special conditions:

 Advanced Certified Divers with Night Diving experience, and 25 logged dives is the bare minimum skill level welcome on this dive.
 We will discuss with you via email, or here at the dive center about your experience.

 This is open ocean diving.
 For the diver there is no bottom, or anything solid for a reference point.
 We will be subject to currents and winds.
 This being the case, weather and wind forecasts play a big part in scheduling these dives.
-Once at the dive site, if we determine that the conditions are too extreme we will cancel the dive and return to port at no expense to the customer.

 The pelagic water column is full of a wide variety of creatures.
 Some, jellyfish and the like, have chemical defense mechanisms that may cause discomfort and annoyance on bare skin.
 To this end we recommend using a full wetsuit, or dive-skin.